WillAngus/ComfyUI-SDXL-DiscordBot/README.md

 - Extract the zip file to your desired location.

 ### 2. **Configuration**
 - Open `config.properties` using a text editor.
-If cloned from github, rename `config.properties.example`.
+If cloned from github, rename and use `config.properties.example`.
 - Set your Discord bot token: Find `[BOT][TOKEN]` and replace the placeholder with your token.
 - Enter the filename of your checkpoint, lora and VAE.
 (This step can be done in the discord client with slash commands).